snehilvj/dmc-docs/docs/barchart/barchart.md

 ```

 ### Bar props
-You can pass props down to recharts [Bar](https://recharts.org/en-US/api/Bar) component with `barProps` prop. `barProps` accepts an object with props.
+You can pass props down to recharts [Bar](https://recharts.org/en-US/api/Bar) component with `barProps` prop. `barProps` accepts an object with rechart props.

 .. exec::docs.barchart.barprops

+### Bar animation
+By default, the Recharts data animation is disabled.
+To enable and customize the animation, use `barProps` to pass properties to the Recharts `Bar` component.

+.. exec::docs.barchart.bar_animation

 ### Stroke dash array
 Set `strokeDasharray` prop to control the stroke dash array of the grid and cursor lines.
 The value represent the lengths of alternating dashes and gaps.
 For example, strokeDasharray="10 5" will render a dashed line with 10px dashes and 5px gaps.

 .. exec::docs.barchart.strokedasharray